-Turbo Weekends!
+Turbo Weekend!
 Import and sport compacts take over BIR

-If you’re looking for anything other than import and sport compact cars at BIR Sept.
-6-8, you won’t find it.
+If you’re looking for import and sport compact cars at BIR Sept.
+5-7, you will definitely find them.
 The Modern Automotive Performance Proving Grounds will showcase drag racing, drifting and autocross competitions, burnout contests, open lapping on the Competition Road Course, a car show and a whole lot more.

 The Proving Grounds features front-wheel, rear-wheel and all-wheel-drive cars and trucks, some of which are turbo charged and can cover the quarter mile in 8-9 seconds.
 Import bikes will have their own classes on the drag strip as well.